Azure/azure-kusto-node/azure-kusto-data/README.md

 ## Authentication
 There are several authentication methods

-### AAD appliction
+### AAD application
-There are two ways to authenticate using AAD application:
+There are three ways to authenticate using AAD application:
 Option 1: Authenticating using AAD application id and corresponding key.
 ```javascript
 const kcsb = KustoConnectionStringBuilder.withAadApplicationKeyAuthentication(`https://${clusterName}.kusto.windows.net`,'appid','appkey','authorityId');